 Reuben Margolin Loves Making Waves

-Reuben Margolin attempts to evoke the natural world with his mechanically-driven kinetic sculptures.
+The kinetic sculptures of Reuben Margolin are extraordinary mechanical attempts to evoke the natural world.

 The kinetic sculptor Reuben Margolin has dedicated his life to making waves.
 His practice brings together his love of math, making, and the beauty of the natural world.
 He spent the past 15 years working here surrounded by past projects in a shop in Emeryville, California, just next to where he grew up in Berkeley.

 Reuben Margolin: And I think I feel at ease that everything’s always changing, and at the same time nothing ever changes.
 Like the sculptures, they don’t repeat themselves, but, at the same time, they’re always doing the exact same thing.
 And so I think I just feel comfortable with that sort of level of uncertainty.